Training to be a Mixed Martial Artist?

 This exercise can be done with any size chain.
 Loop the chain around a kettlebell or pole and connect the ends using a loop ring to secure the ends together.
 Stretch the chain out and start chain pulls for full 3-minute rounds with a full 60-second rest in between rounds.
 Repeat exercise for 5 rounds (see picture for clarity).

-The above training is based on experiences used during my training, although there are many training tools, and techniques that can be used in lieu of the mentioned tools above.
-Safety and awareness is most important for these fighters and athletes.
+The above training is based on experiences used during my training, although there are many training tools and techniques that can be used in place of the mentioned tools above.
+Safety and awareness are most important for these fighters and athletes.
 It’s always important to research a certain exercise or technique before jumping on the training bandwagon.
 Seek out a certified Strength and Conditioning coach or trainer for best results!

 Chris Miller